 A New Look at the Client Experience & Retirement Methodology

-Similarly, as much Monte Carlo analysis has evolved as a workable planning approach, it’s singular focus on probabilities of success and failure often ignores clients’ perception of a retirement plan’s success.
+Similarly, as much as the Monte Carlo analysis has evolved as a workable planning approach, its singular focus on probabilities of success and failure often ignores clients’ perceptions of a retirement plan’s success.

-This Whitepaper outline ways in which applying a moneyball approach to your client’s retirement planning could help create a winning strategy for a successful post-career run.
+This Whitepaper outlines ways in which applying a Moneyball approach to your clients retirement planning could help create a winning strategy for a successful post-career run.